 Council’s Work Ready Programme aims to help 60 people find employment

-Causeway Coast and Glens Labour Market Partnership has announced a fantastic new programme aiming to help 60 people from across the Borough find employment.
+Causeway Coast and Glens Labour Market Partnership has announced a fantastic new programme designed to help 60 people from across the borough find employment.

 The Work Ready scheme is funded by the Department for Communities through their Labour Market Partnership (LMP) initiative, and will be delivered by both North West Regional College and Northern Regional College.

 Welcoming the new programme, Mayor of Causeway Coast and Glens, Councillor Steven Callaghan said: “I am delighted that this new initiative from the Labour Market Partnership is now available for residents of our borough.

 “The support it offers will make a real difference to those who take part by providing tailored training, and support in areas such as CV writing, interview skills and personal development.

 “In addition, it will also provide support for participants to find jobs with local employers and I would encourage anyone interested to find out more about the programme.”